aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/AmazonGameLiftIntegration/README.md

   * Option 2: Run `./buildserver.sh` (MacOS/Linux) or `./buildserver.ps1` (Windows Administrator Powershell) to build the game server in a container (which is then copied to the `LinuxServerBuild` folder).
 This takes time as the Amazon GameLift C++ Server SDK is downloaded and built along with other dependencies before building the sample C++ server.
 3. Navigate to `BackendFeatures/AmazonGameLiftIntegration` by running `cd ..`
 4. Run `npm install` to install CDK app dependencies
 6. Run `cdk deploy --all` to deploy both the backend APIs as well as the Amazon GameLift resources CDK apps to your account.
 You will need to accept the deployment.
-This will take around 45 minutes to fully deploy the game servers globally to all default locations (us-east-1, us-west-2, and eu-west-1)
+This will take around 45 minutes to fully deploy the game servers globally to all default locations (us-east-1, us-west-2, and eu-west-1).
+It's also possible to set the issuer endpoint here using command line parameters (`--parameters IssuerEndpointUrl=<YOUR-ENDPOINT-HERE>"`).

 # Architecture